fractal-analytics-platform/fractal-server/docs/install_and_deploy.md

 options:
-  -h, --help            show this help message and exit --host HOST           bind socket to this host
-  -p PORT, --port PORT  bind socket to this port --reload              enable auto-reload
+  -h, --help            show this help message and exit --host HOST           bind socket to this host (default: 127.0.0.1) -p PORT, --port PORT  bind socket to this port (default: 8000) --reload              enable auto-reload
 ```